Horner syndrome signs

 - Tumor or infection near the base of the skull

-- Cluster headaches, a disorder that results in cylical patterns of severe headaches
+- Cluster headaches, a disorder that results in cyclical patterns of severe headaches

 The most common causes of Horner syndrome in children include: